Sunday, September 30, 2018

 Read on: Scribd.com

 Shen Fu lived from 1763 to 1825(?) during the Qing Dynasty.
 Whatever we know of his life is recorded in his book.
-Out of the possible six chapters only four were recovered.
+Out of the possible six chapters, only four were recovered.
 He had a lovely childhood in the lap of nature and was fortunate to find a soul mate in his cousin Shu Chen (or Yuen).
 They had an enviable married life without much discord.
-What plagued their life was their poverty.
-Shen Fu was a painter but he could not eke out a living with this.
+What plagued their life was poverty.
+Shen Fu was a painter but he could not eke out a living with his art.
 He often picked up work as a Yamen (secretary), but there was no permanent work and the couple was always in debt, forced to pawn their belongings and move from place to place (hence, floating life).

 The book has been adapted into a ballet.
-I feel it could make a beautiful movie as well, starting with the discovery of the manuscript, its popularity, search for the missing chapters that segue into the captivating story of Shen Fu.
+I feel it could make a beautiful movie as well, starting with the discovery of the manuscript, its popularity, and the search for the missing chapters that segue into the captivating story of Shen Fu.

 Monday, September 10, 2018